tamasnagy23/VolunteerManagementApplication/README.md

   * Full test coverage using JUnit/Mockito (Backend) and Jest/React Testing Library (Frontend).

-  * Dockerizing the application (Docker Compose for easy DB, Backend, and Frontend setup).
+  * Dockerizing the application (Docker Compose for easy DB, Backend, and Frontend setup out of the box).

   * Enhancing the calendar view with drag-and-drop shift assignments.

+  * Implementing WebSockets for real-time Social Feed updates and notifications.